Webinar: Geo-economic fragmentation and development financing

 December 10, 2025, En ligne

-Three questions will guide the discussion:
+Three questions guided the discussion:

 • To what extent does fragmentation pose an additional threat to development financing, particularly for the most vulnerable countries?